petitstrawberry/carmine/README.md

 # Carmine

-Carmine is a small pure-Rust HTML/CSS renderer for Scarlet OS.
+Carmine is a small pure-Rust HTML/CSS renderer.

 It parses static HTML, applies a focused CSS cascade, computes layout with `taffy`, and paints the result into a `tiny-skia` pixmap.
 Scarlet OS is the